pinghaoluo/499-allenyhu/README.md

 USING CLI
-To Register User: `./chirp —reg user1
+To Register User: ./chirp  --reg user3

-To Chirp: `./chirp —user user1 —chirp chirp1 —reply <chirp id>`
+To Chirp: ./chirp  —user user1  —chirp chirp1 —reply <chirp id>
   - reply is optional
-To Follow: `./chirp —user user1 —follow user2
+To Follow: ./chirp —user user1 —follow user2
-To Read: `./chirp —read <chirp id>`
+To Read: ./chirp —read <chirp id>`
-To Monitor: `./chirp —user user1 —monitor`
+To Monitor: ./chirp —user user1 —monitor`
 To Stream: ./chirp -user user1 -stream

 ***Commands will not work together (must do one at a time)***